DanyGames2014/nyawiki/content/StationAPI/Networking/Packets.md

 Client Console:
 ![[singleplayer_client_console.png]]
-&nbsp;

 We can see that the player receives a message from the Client about the block being removed, and the String that we sent with the packet is displayed in the Client Console.

 ### Multiplayer
 Client Game Window: